 “Happy Yarn Day” – One of my favourite sayings is “Happy Yarn Day” when I send out yarn packages and this colour way is my interpretation of that statement.
 Frankly, every day is happy yarn day in our studio but for our customers, it is when their special packages arrive.

 “Morning at the Lake” – This colour way is begging for a cup of coffee and an Adirondack chair!
-Sunrise on the Lake is a gradient for the blank and a painted colour way for the skein.
-Here we are showing the double knit sock blank worked up in the pattern The Junction Shawl – by Yarns Untangled (Ravelry).
+Sunrise on the Lake is the sparkle of sun breaking through the night to begin its dance on the lake.
+My kinda mornin’!

 “Pecking Order” – Chicken’s have been a part of the RavensWood family now for over a year.
 We have gone from raising day old layer’s to selecting heritage Barred Rock hens, hatching chicks and now harvesting eggs and putting meat in the freezer.
 Some of this has come with joy.
 Other parts have come with some struggles.
 Regardless, what we have learned is that there are some old sayings such as “flew the coop,” “like a chicken with it’s head cut off,” and “pecking order,” have some solid foundation in their origins.
 This is my interpretation of the Pecking Order in our coop.